Skip to content

 Tips for Creating Content Value

 While encouraging readers to take action through content is important, it’s equally important for them to find value in what they're reading.
-Here’s a few tips for creating valuable content for your readers:
+Here are a few tips for creating valuable content for your readers:

 • Write catchy headlines

-Like in the Google example above - after performing a sample search, Google will place the "People also ask" box on the search results page with popular search queries.
+Like in the Google example above, after performing a sample search, Google will place the "People also ask" box with popular search queries on the search results page.
 This is a great place to find your next headline!

 Google's People also ask feature